-Name of Members Nature of Membership Meeting(s) detail during the yea
+Name of Members Nature of Membership Meeting(s) details during the year

 Held Attended

 Mr. S. R. Vaidya Chairman 4 4

 #Mr. Mayank S. Mehta Member 4 3

 ##Mr. Gautam R. Ashra Member 4 4

 #Mr. Mayank S. Mehta has resigned from the post of Chairman & Independent Director and other Committees of the Company with effect from February 24, 2020.